ghc-proposals/ghc-proposals/proposals/0000-template.md

 ## Implementation Plan

 If accepted who will implement the change?
-If its is not the proposal authors, the proposal authors should someone who is motivated and able to work on an implementation of this proposal.
+Before the proposal is submitted, the proposal authors should identify someone who is motivated and able to work on an implementation of this proposal.
+This may or may not be the proposal authors themselves.